Philadelphia Phillies

 The resignation of the Worcester and Troy franchises from the National League after the 1882 season created openings in the eight-team circuit for two new franchises, which were granted to New York and Philadelphia.
 The team has played at several stadiums in the city, including Recreation Park (1883–1886), the Baker Bowl (1887–1938), Shibe Park (later renamed Connie Mack Stadium in 1953, in honor of longtime Philadelphia Athletics manager Connie Mack) (1938–1970), Veterans Stadium (1971–2003), and now at Citizens Bank Park (2004–present).
 Partly because of the team's longevity, the Phillies were the first American sports franchise to amass over 10,000 losses.
 A plurality of those losses came in a 31-year period from 1918 to 1948 in which they managed only one winning season.
-Yet, the Phillies are one of only nine teams to also have won over 10,000 games in their history.
+Yet, the Phillies are one of only ten teams (the ninth team to reach the mark) to also have won over 10,000 games in their history.

 With their first championship in 1980, the Phillies were the last of the 16 pre-expansion teams to win a World Series.
-Since the start of the Divisional Era in 1969, however, the Phillies have emerged as one of MLB's most successful teams, making 16 playoff appearances and winning 13 division titles (including five consecutive divisional titles between 2007 and 2011), six National League pennants, and two World Series championships.
+Since the start of the divisional era in 1969, however, the Phillies have emerged as one of MLB's most successful teams, making 17 playoff appearances and winning 13 division titles (including five consecutive divisional titles between 2007 and 2011), six National League pennants, and two World Series championships.

 Over the team's history since 1883, 33 Phillies players have been inducted into the Baseball Hall of Fame.
 Hall of Fame third baseman Mike Schmidt is widely considered the franchise's greatest player of all time.

 The Philadelphia Phillies' Triple-A affiliate is the Lehigh Valley IronPigs, who play at Coca-Cola Park in Allentown, Pennsylvania.
 The Double-A affiliate is the Reading Fightin Phils, who play in Reading, Pennsylvania.
 The Class-A affiliates are the Jersey Shore BlueClaws, who play in Lakewood Township, New Jersey; and the Clearwater Threshers, who play in Clearwater, Florida.

 The team's spring training facilities are at BayCare Ballpark in Clearwater, Florida.